Why Working Capital Is Essential for Your Business

 Whether you’re eager to stay ahead of unexpected challenges or looking to leverage new opportunities, working capital is an important metric to measure.
 A healthy working capital ratio can help you run your business smoothly and efficiently—regardless of your individual goals.

 Mindbody Capital is one way for qualified customers to access working capital based on sales history instead of relying on credit scores or other personal data.
-If you qualify, the funds are deposited into your bank account within 5 business days of accepting the offer—and they’re paid back based on a percentage of future sales.
+If you qualify, the funds are deposited into your bank account within 5 business days of accepting the offer—and they’re paid off based on a percentage of future sales.